andreihar/memory-lane/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-- [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) - used to generate a pie chart for the Randomisation Algorithm analysis
+- [MPAndroidChart][androidchart] - used to generate a pie chart for the Randomisation Algorithm analysis
-- [Image Picker](https://github.com/Dhaval2404/ImagePicker) - used to enable users uploading and editing images for the Questions Creation
+- [Image Picker][imagepicker] - used to enable users uploading and editing images for the Questions Creation